Maps

 Google Earth map

-On the official TA site you can find the downloadable kmz file for Google Earth that traces the TA trail over New Zealand, complete with locations of camp sites and km markers.
-You need the programme installed on your computer (from Google) before you can do anything, and a fast internet connection, but it does give a wonderful 3D perspective on the trail that you can rotate, zoom in on, etc. Not really practicable while walking, since the image data is pulled of the internet as you view, but good for getting a better idea of the route beforehand.
+On the official TA site you can find the downloadable KMZ file for Google Earth that traces the TA trail over New Zealand, complete with locations of camp sites and km markers.
+You need the programme installed on your computer (from Google) before you can do anything, but it does give a wonderful 3D perspective on the trail that you can rotate, zoom in on, etc. Not really practicable while walking, since the image data is pulled of the internet as you view, but good for getting a better idea of the route beforehand.
 I have taken some images from the TA trail on Google Earth and added them to my pages, so that does allow you to compare text and image, and relieves you of having to download Google Earth.
 Note that, as with most 3D topographic images, the height is exaggerated for effect.
 So rest assured, the mountains are not that high and steep!

 New Zealand Topo Map

 The LINZ NZ Topographic map can be viewed on any device online.
 It has a great feature at top left of the screen in the form of a slider that allows you to see more or less of the satellite image layer.
 You can also see public access areas by going to the ‘More’ menu and selecting ‘Info layers’.
 And you can select a square and download the information in it as an image (tiff) file for offline use.
-The online NZ Topo map from the LINZ site is useful for planning as there are times when you just want that extra bit of information that you can’t get form the apps.
+The online NZ Topo map from the LINZ site is useful for planning as there are times when you just want that extra bit of information that you can’t get from the apps.

 DoC Maps